 She retrieved the offending item, caught the tang as she threw it as far as she could into the surrounding bush.
 Bloody thing!
 Take that.

 I’ve hit something!
 She looked back down the road.
 There was a shape on the blacktop.
 She approached it slowly.
 Kangaroo?
 Wombat?
 Neither.
 An emu.

 As Sue approached, the bird tried to rise.
-It did not succeed and fell back.
+It did not succeed, fell back.
 A broken leg, somewhat akimbo, the amateur vet in Sue diagnosed.
 Other than that, it seemed okay.
 Another attempt to rise.
 Another collapse.
 A grunt.

 Sue knelt next to it.
-The avian head swiveled, beady eyes full of accusation.
+The avian head swivelled, beady eyes full of accusation.

 “I’m sorry,” Sue said.
 “So sorry.”